kirstenlindsmith/RockPaperScissors/README.md

 1.)
 Download Space Invaders folder with all included files

 2.)
-Open "Space Invaders.xcodeproj" project file
+Open "Space Invaders.xcodeproj" project file in XCode

 3.)
-Select device to download to or phone simulator on top left
+Select device to download to or phone simulator in top left

 4.)
-Click play button in top left
+Click play/run button in top left

 5.)
 Play the game!